Prakash Veer

 Prakash Veer (born 25 December 1966) is an Indian politician and a member of Bihar Legislative Assembly from the Rajauli Assembly constituency.
-He was elected in 2015 and in 2020.
+He was elected in 2015, again in 2020, but lost in 2025 to Vimal Rajbanshi, who ran as a LJP(RV) candidate.
 He was a member of the Rashtriya Janata Dal and new political party founded by Tej Pratap Yadav named Janshakti Janata Dal.